 Some people have side effects from apheresis.
 These may include an allergic reaction, fatigue, nausea, dizziness, or low blood pressure.
 You may feel numbness, tingling, and itching.
 Most side effects will stop when the treatment ends.
 You may feel tired for a few days.

 You may get calcium supplements during the procedure to help with numbness or tingling.

-If you need a central venous catheter, your doctor will talk to you about the risks.
+If you need a central vascular access device, your doctor will talk to you about the risks.
 There is a low risk of things such as bleeding, infection, lung puncture, and an air bubble blocking a blood vessel (air embolism).

 Your care team will watch you closely for signs of any side effects.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter T539 in the search box to learn more about "Learning About Apheresis".

 Current as of: September 8, 2022